 Values that shaped the agency include: a commitment to high quality services utilizing best practices within the context of the local community; respect for each individual and their family and friends; long term involvement with each individual; and supports that facilitate the ability of each individual to live a quality life as an active participant in their local community in accordance with his or her personal preferences.
 The values are evident in every aspect of agency operation and can be seen in interactions between staff and individuals, planning meetings, conversations regarding agency activities of specific individuals, the nature of agency or individuals goals, the involvement of individuals and their families, the process and nature of expansion over the years and in the makeup, orientation and efforts of the board of directors.

-Today, Casa Allegra typically provides supports annually up to 51 adults who have intellectual and developmental disabilities.
+Today, Casa Allegra typically provides supports to adults who have intellectual and developmental disabilities.
 CACS provides stability and meaningful, age appropriate activities for clients throughout life’s stages.
 CACS is respected for the quality of life and medical care we provide.
 Clients are referred to CACS through the State of California, GGRC (Golden Gate Regional Center).

 CACS is a 501(c)3 nonprofit, based primarily in Marin County and have expanded to San Francisco and Sonoma County.
 We provide personalized services and supports for people with intellectual and other developmental disabilities around community living, family, daytime activities and employment opportunities since 1975.